pycom/pydocs/content/firmwareapi/micropython/usocket.md

 #### socket.listen(\[backlog\])

 Enable a server to accept connections.
-If backlog is specified, it must be at least 0 (if it’s lower, it will be set to 0); and specifies the number of unaccepted connections that the system will allow before refusing new connections.
+If backlog is specified, it must be at least 0 (if it's lower, it will be set to 0); and specifies the number of unaccepted connections that the system will allow before refusing new connections.
 If not specified, a default reasonable value is chosen.

 #### socket.accept()